Turkish Delight - The Sultan's Sweet

 Turkish Delight is a popular gift item between Turkish people, especially during Seker Bayrami following Ramadan.
 And I can attest that almost every visitor to our boat buys a box or two to take home as souvenirs for friends and family.
 It's often served alongside a cup of Turkish coffee, a little bit of sweetness to offset the strong taste of the coffee.

-The recipe has changed very little over the years, and Turkish Delight can still be purchased at Ali Muhiddin Hacı Bekir Şekerleme, the original shop where it was prepared and sold.
+The recipe has changed very little over the years, and Turkish Delight can still be purchased at the original shop where it was prepared and sold.
 The shop (shown on the linked map) is located two blocks east of the Yeni Cam (New Mosque) in Istanbul.

-So, what’s the connection to Narnia?
+So, what the connection to Narnia?
 Perhaps you need to watch The Lion, the Witch and the Wardrobe to see The White Witch of Narnia use the age-old treat as a bribe.
-Apparently, the irresistible temptation piqued the interest of many North Americans and Turkish Delight sales increased signficantly after the release of the film.
+Apparently, the irresistible temptation piqued the interest of many North Americans and Turkish Delight sales increased significantly after the release of the film.

 And jelly beans?
 Turkish Delight is believed to be a precursor to the modern day jelly bean.

 What are your thoughts on Turkish Delight?
-What’s your favorite flavor?
-Leave your replies in the comments below.
-And, if you like this post, please consider sharing it with your friends!
+What's your favourite flavour?
+I'd love to hear your opinions.
+Feel free to send me an e-mail to connect.
+And, if you enjoyed this article, please consider sharing it on social media!